 Adult and Child/Adult Track interns complete a twelve-month (20-hour per week for Adult Track interns and 8 hours/week for Child/Adult interns) rotation on the psychiatric inpatient units where they are supervised by Drs.
-Phillip Griffin and Lindsey Poe who are both licensed clinical psychologists and fulltime clinical faculty members at LSUHSC-NO. The psychology interns, residents in psychiatry, medical students, and nursing students rotate through these units as part of their respective training programs.
+Lindsey Poe, Shane Bierma, and Danielle Cohn, who are licensed clinical psychologists and fulltime clinical faculty members at LSUHSC-NO. The psychology interns, residents in psychiatry, medical students, and nursing students rotate through these units as part of their respective training programs.
 Adult and Child/Adult Track clinical psychology interns are integral members of the multidisciplinary treatment teams taking the role of consultant, diagnostician, and therapist as they provide group psychotherapy, individual psychotherapy, and psychological testing services for the units.